gustafe/UnofficialFreenodeFAQ/templates/faq.md

 ## This FAQ is deprecated

-Since 2021-08-10, the network formerly known as Freenode has implemented [radical changes](https://freenode.net/news/on-power-to-the-people) that have led to me dissociating with the network.
+Since 10 Aug 2021, the network formerly known as Freenode has implemented [radical changes](https://freenode.net/news/on-power-to-the-people) that have led to me dissociating with the network.
 I still have an account but there's no longer any interest for me to continue to monitor changes as they are announced ad-hoc in the `#freenode` channel.